Absence Reporting & Tracking

 Seven Unexcused Absences in a Month

 Not later than the seventh unexcused absence in a month, the school is required to initiate a written agreement with the parent to improve the student’s attendance.
-For secondary students, after the second absence and before the seventh absence, the school is required to conduct an assessment with the student to determine barriers to the students’ ability to attend school.
+For secondary students, after the second absence and before the seventh absence, the school is required to conduct an needs assessment with the student to determine barriers to the students’ ability to attend school.

 After seven unexcused absences in a month, the school may refer the student to the community truancy board (elementary), re-engagment specialist, or truancy workshops or file a petition to juvenile court.